jilen/.emacs.d/site-lisp/ensime/README.md

 - import / search for class
 - jump to source

+with diagnostics only working in Scala 2.
+Help out with [DOTTY-329](https://github.com/lampepfl/dotty-feature-requests/issues/329) to unblock diagnostics in Scala 3.

 # Installation

+## Server

 If upgrading, always delete old versions of ENSIME first